WCSCourses/HelminthBioinformatics_2023/manuals/module_2_linux_scripting/module_linux_scripting.md

 $ ls -lrt

 ```
-- Linux as a general rule does exactly what you ask, and does not ask for confirmation.
+- Linux, as a general rule, does exactly what you ask, and does not ask for confirmation.
-- Unfortunately there is no "recycle bin" on the command line to recover the file from, so you have to be careful.
+- Unfortunately there is no "recycle bin" on the command line to recover the file from, so you have to be careful with the "rm" command.

 ---
 <br>

 ### Exercises
 - Many people panic when they are confronted with a Unix prompt!
-Don't!
-All the commands you need to solve these exercises are provided above and don't be afraid to make a mistake.
+Please don't!
+All the commands you need to solve these exercises are provided above.
+Don't be afraid to make a mistake.
 - If you get lost ask a demonstrator.
 If you are a person skilled at Unix, be patient this is only a short exercise.
-- To begin, open a terminal window and navigate to the basic directory in the Module_2_Linux_Scripting directory (remember use the command "cd") and then complete the exercise below.
+- To begin, open a terminal window and navigate to the basic directory in the Module_2_Linux_Scripting directory (remember use the command "cd"), and then complete the exercise below.

 1. Use the ls command to show the contents of the basic directory.
 2. How many files are there in the genome_2 directory?